itadinanta/tunebait/README.md

 Android game prototype, 2d physics and gesture based.
+Built during the short "garden leave" period between Studio Liverpool shootdown and the new job at Evo.

-Not very fun, so got dropped.
+Was not very fun to play so it got dropped.